Import Source: Quark

 Top 100 Wine Kits 2012

-MEMBERS ONLYOver 50 experienced judges evaluated a total of 2,552 wine kit entries as part of the 2012 WineMaker International Amateur Wine Competition.
-This large collection of kit entries was sent into the competition from across North America originating from 8 Canadian provinces and all 50 American states.
-The 2,552 wine kit entries were entered in
+Over 50 experienced judges evaluated a total of 2,552 wine kit entries as part of the 2012 WineMaker International Amateur Wine Competition.
+This large collection of kit entries was sent into the

 How Wine Kits are Made